JutsFunFor/coffee_detection/README.md

 9) Filtering result
 10) Drawing rectangle over result

-I have already written function in python represented this workflow (img_processing_1_2.py).
+I have already written function in python represented this workflow (img_processing.py).

 <img width="598" alt="Снимок экрана 2021-11-01 в 14 00 23" src="https://user-images.githubusercontent.com/43553016/139661863-d15f0640-c60e-49da-9754-08307d5a66c4.png">

-Changing parameters inside code you can easily optimize algorithm for different light conditions and type of coffee!
+Changing parameters inside code you can optimize algorithm for different light conditions and type of coffee!

 ## 2) Training NN

 As far as we are going to use this algoritm on Raspberry PI, we should care about inference time.
-According this I chose ssd_mobilenet from TF2 model garden zoo.
+According this I chose ssd_mobilenet from TF2 Detection Model Zoo.
 Model perfect suits for cases where inference time is main criterion.
-Deploying a model means such stages as preparing dataset, training model, evaluating model on unseen data, quantize weights and translate to Raspberry PI.
+Deploying a model means such stages as preparing dataset, training model, evaluating model on unseen data, quantizing weights and translating to Raspberry PI.

 Generally, I can highlight workflow as follow: